Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <summary>returnVehicleCirculationLinTimConfig()</summary>
 <br>
 <i>scenarioManipulated</i> is a MATSim Scenario.
 The TransitVehicles in it will be replaced with ones which serve more then a single departure.<br>
-<i>conversionVecIdToLines</i> contains a mapping of MATSim VehicleIDs with their corresponding integer of LinTim line ID.<br>
+<i>conversionVecIdToLines</i> contains a mapping of MATSim VehicleIDs with their corresponding Integer of LinTim line ID.<br>
 <i>outputConversionLineToMATSimVehicle</i> is a mapping of LinTim's line IDs and which MATSim Vehicles they represent.<br>
 <i>umlaufVecIdsWithRoutes</i> is a Map with LinTim's line IDs as keys.
-Their values are a list of integers, positives represent MATSim VehicleIDs in the sequence in which they need to be served by the LinTim vehicle.<br>
+Their values are a list of Integers, positives represent MATSim VehicleIDs in the sequence in which they need to be served by the LinTim vehicle.<br>
 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>
 <br>
 <p align="justify">Iterates over every selected TransitRoute and each Departure.
 The function will replace the relevant MATSim VehicleIDs with their new vehicle circulation vehicles as well as add them to TransitVehicles.
 The function calls addConnectingLinksToNetwork().</p>